 Tips: DO NOT apply this solution to your drive C: because it will make Windows itself be at loss.

-Step 3: Locate the inaccessible Toshiba external hard drive by disk information and right-click on it to choose "Change Drive Letter and Path…".
+- 3. Locate the inaccessible hard drive by disk information and right-click on it to choose "Change Drive Letter and Path…".

 What if changing drive letter didn't make any difference?
 Will you lose data?
 The answer is NO, in that it just repairs the file system of your Toshiba external hard drive but do nothing to your data.
 And if it failed, you can just change the letter back for good.

-Part one: Recover data from inaccessible Toshiba external hard drive
+Part one: Recover lost data from inaccessible Toshiba external hard drive

-Step 2: Select the Toshiba external hard drive from the Drives list and click "Next" to scan for data on this drive.
+- 2. Select the Toshiba external hard disk from the Drives list and click "Next" to scan for data on this drive.